David Quinn (writer)

 David Quinn is an American comic book writer, known for writing and co-creating Faust alongside artist Tim Vigil.
-Their book's main storyline, Faust: Love of the Damned, was adapted by director Brian Yuzna as the 2001 film of the same name.
+The series's main storyline, Faust: Love of the Damned, was adapted by director Brian Yuzna as the 2001 film of the same name.
 A spin-off mini-series, Faust: Book of M, was nominated for the 1999 Bram Stoker Award for Best Illustrated Narrative.

-Among other comic book work, Quinn has co-created & written 777: The Wrath as well as written runs on Marvel Comics's Doctor Strange and Chaos!
+Among other comic book work, Quinn has co-created and written 777: The Wrath as well as written runs on Marvel Comics's Doctor Strange and Chaos!
 Comics' Lady Death and Purgatori.

 Career

 Prior to pursuing a career as a comic book writer, Quinn had worked various positions as a technical writing consultant, building superintendent, and as a teacher of writing and literature.
-After working at DC Comics and producing This Year’s Girl and Arona, which although allegedly creator-owned were in actuality structured in such a way that the creator holds the copyright while DC Comics would hold the Trademark.
-Quinn's frustrations from the handling of creator ownership led to Quinn partnering with Tim Vigil as a co-publisher at Rebel Studios.
+Quinn worked at DC Comics and produced This Year's Girl and Arona, which although allegedly creator-owned, were structured in such a way that the creator held the copyright while DC Comics held the trademark.
+Quinn's frustrations from the handling of creator ownership led to him partnering with Tim Vigil as a co-publisher at Rebel Studios.